dmoranf/home-assistant-wattio/README.md

  - Works on Home Assistant >= 0.90.2 (Tested on 0.98.2)

 ## HACS (Prefered)

+ - If you have previously installed this component manually, please remove it, but **keep your wattio.conf file** so you don't have to setup the platform again.
  - Since this repo is not added to HACS defaults repos yey, you hace to add it manually to HACS:
    - Go to any of the sections (integrations, frontend, automation).
    - Click on the 3 dots in the top right corner.